tari-labs/tari-university/src/cryptography/Rank-1-Constraint-Systems/R1CS-Constraint-Systems.md

 	y = x**3
  	return x + y + 5

-**Arithmetic Circuit**: The aim is to express everything in this code in a low level language that only handles two operations, *addition* and *multiplication*, and in each equation has one operation between two terms.
-This is called 'flattening' as it literally means converting the entire equation into smaller equation in which all variables are to the power 1, i.e., linearising.
+**Arithmetic Circuit**: The aim is to express everything in this code in a low level language that only handles two operations, *addition* and *multiplication*, and in each equation there's one operation between two terms.
+This is called 'flattening' as it literally means converting the entire equation into smaller equation in which all variables are to the power 1, i.e., 'linearising'.

 	sym_1 = x * x
 	y = sym_1 * x